jandiorio/study_group_screen/README.md

     - example:  `git checkout -b jeff_andiorio`

 3. Create a simple python script named `<first_name>_<last_name>.py` example: `jeff_andiorio.py`
-    - Creates a list of dictionaries with a single dictionary
+    - Creates a **list** of dictionaries with a **single** dictionary
     - dictionary will have the following keys:  `['first_name', 'last_name', 'company', 'email', 'github_username']`
     - dictionary will have your information as the values
     - convert the list to a YAML string
     - write the YAML string to a file

+> TIP: Validation will check the YAML filename components match your data for first_name, last_name and that the YAML data is a single element list with a dictionary of key/value pairs.

 4. Add/Commit/Push
     - Add the new file and script `git commit -am "adds script and data file"`